Tarmac Driveway Cost

 Most supplies can be bought-in yourself from DIY stockists.
 In particular, cold lay tarmac is readily available.

-A standard 25kg bag will cover approximately 0.3m² with around 40mm of depth.
+A standard 25kg bag will usually cover approximately between 0.2m² and 0.3m² with around 40mm of depth, although this can vary depending on the aggregate and how compacted it is once laid.

 But what about cost per metre square?

-When calculating per m², it comes to about £40-£60 per m².
+When calculating per m², it comes to between £40 and £60 per m².
 With that in mind, this option is best suited for repair work rather than a new driveway.

 However, some trade prices drop to as little as £8 per bag if bought in larger quantities - meaning the cost can be as low as £32 per m².